kingston-hackSpace/Display__RaspberryPi/GPIO__LCD_TFT_Display.md

 If you are running this screen *for the first time* in your RPi, you will need to install a driver that allows communication between the devices.

-  - Connect your RPi to a keyboard, mouse and screen via HDMI.
+  - Connect your RPi to a keyboard, mouse, and screen via HDMI.

   - Connect your RPi to Ethernet or WIFI (Eduroam might not work).